alsoicode/ngx-daterange/README.md

 <hr />

-# Building the Library

-Run `ng build:lib` to build the ngx-daterange module for deployment to npm.
-The build articfacts will be stored in the `ngx-daterange/dist` directory.
+### validators

+One or more ValidatorFn instances may be supplied to suit your needs.

+Type: `ValidatorFn[] | ValidatorFn`

+Default value: not specified

-# Running the Angular Project
+# Running the Angular Sample Project

 ## Development server